pbs-assess/csas-style/README.md

 Partly from doing Redbanded Rockfish formatting edits:

+1. Capitalise \section and \subsection headings (but not \subsubsection or un-numbered ones).
+You have to manually capitalise them so that they appear capitalised in the Table of Contents and the **.pdf** bookmarks.

 1. Arrowtooth Flounder went through as a full latex document.
 Others, such as Redbanded Rockfish, have been a mixture of Word and Latex (which is a bit more fiddly).
 If you have to have a mixture then CSAS prefers, say, pages 1-100 to be Word and then pages 101-150 to be Latex (i.e. just one chunk of each).

 1. Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
 Brittany is checking (but has now left).
 Not sure of current status of this.